Milkywayrules/femio-todo-app/README.md

 # Frontend Mentor - Todo app solution

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+But their **_syle-guide.md_** file (free version) is not that good, you will just get confused by their limited amount of information you need. 🤣

 ## Table of contents